Feur-Inc/BetterX/src/plugins/README.md

 - `OptionType.NUMBER` - Numeric input

 ## Plugin Properties
-- `needsRestart`: Set to `false` if your plugin can be enabled/disabled without requiring a page reload.
+- `requiresRestart`: Set to `false` if your plugin can be enabled/disabled without requiring a page reload.
 Defaults to `true` for backward compatibility.

 ## Using the Notification API
 BetterX provides a notification system that plugins can use to display messages to users: